Individualized Education Programs for Children Throughout Texas

 What if the School Has Failed to Follow My Child’s Individualized Education Program?

-If your school has failed to implement necessary services or programming per your child’s IEP, a special education lawyer can make sure that your child receives appropriate compensatory services.
+If your school has failed to implement necessary services or programming per your child’s IEP, you have several options to address this issue.